 Interest rates and fees may be relatively high, but this is still often a good source of small business financing.
 In most cases, the lender doesn’t take the risk of payment—if your customer doesn’t pay you, you have to pay the money back anyhow.
 These lenders will often review your debtors, and choose to finance some or all of the invoices outstanding.

 Another related business practice is called factoring.
 So-called factors actually purchase obligations, so if a customer owes you $100,000 you can sell the related paperwork to the factor for some percentage of the total amount.
 In this case, the factor takes the risk of payment, so discounts are obviously quite steep.
 Ask your banker for additional information about factoring.

-If I could make only one point with budding entrepreneurs, it would be that you should know what money you need, and understand that it is at risk.
-Don’t bet money you can’t afford to lose.
-Know how much you are betting.
+If I could make only one point with budding entrepreneurs, it would be that you should know what money you need and understand that it is at risk.
+Know how much you are betting, and don’t bet money you can’t afford to lose.

 I’ll always remember a talk I had with a man who had spent 15 years trying to make his sailboat manufacturing business work, achieving not much more than aging and more debt.
 “If I can tell you only one thing,” he said, “it is that you should never take money from friends and family.
 If you do, then you can never get out.
 Businesses sometimes fail, and you need to be able to close it down and walk away.
 I wasn’t able to do that.”

 The story points out why the U.S. government securities laws discourage getting business investments from people who aren’t wealthy, sophisticated investors.
 They don’t fully understand how much risk there is.
 If your parents, siblings, good friends, cousins, and in-laws will invest in your business, they have paid you an enormous compliment.
 Please, in that case, make sure that you understand how easily this money can be lost, and that you make them understand as well.